top of page

 Forest Bathing

-Forest Bathing (shinrin-yoku in Japanese) refers to immersing yourself in nature to enhance your well-being; benefiting your physical, mental, and emotional health.
+Forest Bathing refers to immersing yourself in nature to enhance your well-being; benefiting your physical, mental, and emotional health.

 Mindful Icons 4.png